cdktf/cdktf-provider-googlebeta/docs/googlePrivatecaCertificateTemplate.java.md

 Optional.

 Refers to the "CA" X.509 extension, which is a boolean value.
-When this value is missing, the extension will be omitted from the CA certificate.
+When this value is true, the "CA" in Basic Constraints extension will be set to true.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.36.1/docs/resources/google_privateca_certificate_template#is_ca GooglePrivatecaCertificateTemplate#is_ca}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.37.0/docs/resources/google_privateca_certificate_template#is_ca GooglePrivatecaCertificateTemplate#is_ca}

 ---